josephnghq/FYP-2019/README.md

  - Select the scale and sound, it should be the first thing that you see on the screen.
 (NOTE: If a duplicate scale exists, choose the one on top of the list)
  - On the screen, tap the glove.
 The application should now detect the glove's color.

+Detailed playing explanation can be found in the FYP Report.